Saghen/blink.cmp/README.md

       -- which directions to show the window,
       -- falling back to the next direction when there's not enough space direction_priority = { 's', 'n' },
+      -- whether to preselect the first item in the completion list preselect = true,
       -- Controls how the completion items are rendered on the popup window -- 'simple' will render the item's kind icon the left alongside the label -- 'reversed' will render the label on the left and the kind icon + name on the right